Skip to main content

 Laravel Boost official documentation

-See the official documentation for detailed integration instructions for each agent, the MCP tool reference, and guideline customization.
+For detailed integration instructions with each agent, an MCP tools reference, and guideline customization, see the official documentation.